 Then next in this bar, we have the sorting options.
 First we have the option of sorting by ascending order or descending order with the A -> Z icon.
 Then right next to it, we have a dropdown menu, where we can select different sorting options.
 The most commonly used sorting option is the Capture Time.
 But, other options include Checked State (whether a photo is checked on or not), File Name, File Type and Media Type (photo or video).
 Next to that, is a slider that you can use to increase or decrease the size of the thumbnails.

-How do you want to import the photos?
+How do you want to import your photos?

 Now, once we are done selecting which photos we want to bring, we need to decide how those photographs will be handled, how those photographs will be imported and we have options for that right at the top.
 You can do 4 things with your photos.
 Copy as DNG, Copy, Move, Add.